jan-xyz/box/README.md

 In most SDK examples you will not have to deal with the transport protocol and it is hidden inside of the SDK.
 In other cases you will need to provide that yourself and it makes sense to separate it in the same way.
-Imagine an HTTP service provided by, the HTTP layer with retries, jitter, exponential back-offs should be separated from the DTO and can be shared across many clients and even teams and companies.
+For example, the HTTP layer of a service with retries, jitter, exponential back-offs should be separated from the DTO and can be shared across many clients and even teams and companies.

 <!-- I would like to provide an example for that as well. -->